Five Tips for Families with Dogs and (Soon to Be) Mobile Children

 • secure backyard, weather permitting.

-If you are unsure what kind of gate to choose, here is a post with 5 questions to ask yourself before buying a baby/dog gate.
+If you are unsure of what kind of gate to choose, here is a post with 5 questions to ask yourself before buying a baby/dog gate.
 Download our free Gates Guide that covers how to choose the best gate for your growing family, and a list of our favorite gates divided by categories.
-If you want to see all the gates and playpens we, our clients and followers like and recommend, head over to Dog Meets Baby Amazon Store.
+If you want to see all the gates and playpens we, our clients and followers like and recommend, head over to Dog Meets Baby Amazon Store:

 3. Baby TV